 Why should you visit Chepstow?

-One of the main reasons to visit Chepstow is its fantastic historical castle which stretches out along a limestone cliff above the River Wye.
-Chepstow castle is said to be the oldest stone castle in Britain.
-Earl William Fitz Osbern built the original castle after the Norman conquest In 1067, and it was extended in later centuries to become what we see today.
-Through time Chepstow castle has housed some of the wealthiest and most prominent men of the medieval and Tudor eras but this would all come to an end after the Civil War when the castle fell into ruin.
+One of the main reasons for visiting Chepstow is its fantastic historical castle, which stretches out along a limestone cliff above the River Wye.
+Chepstow Castle is said to be the oldest stone castle in Britain.
+Earl William Fitz Osbern built the original castle after the Norman conquest in 1067, and it was extended in later centuries to become what we see today.
+Through time, Chepstow castle has housed some of the wealthiest and most prominent men of the mediaeval and Tudor eras, but this would all come to an end after the Civil War when the castle fell into ruin.

-After your visit to the Castle, why not visit Chepstow Museum. the museum is located just across the road from Chepstow Castle in a beautiful 18th-century house and houses a fascinating collection of Chepstow’s days gone by.
+After your visit to the castle, why not visit Chepstow Museum?
+The museum is located just across the road from Chepstow Castle in a beautiful 18th-century house and houses a fascinating collection of Chepstow’s days gone by.
 Entry to the museum is free and I can assure you, you will not be disappointed.
-The building itself has a rich history, in 1907 it became a high school for girls.
-Later during World War one, it was used as a Red Cross hospital then In 1921, it became the Chepstow District Hospital.
-Finally, in 1982 it was converted into the town museum.
+The building itself has a rich history.
+In 1907, it became a high school for girls.
+Later, during World War One, it was used as a Red Cross hospital.
+In 1921, it became the Chepstow District Hospital.
+Finally, in 1982, it was converted into the town museum.

 Things to do in Chepstow

-Chepstow has been a popular tourist destination since the late eighteenth century when the town was included in the “Wye Tour”, these days the wye tour is long gone and tourists mainly come to Chepstow to visit the castle and the museum.
+Chepstow has been a popular tourist destination since the late eighteenth century when the town was included in the “Wye Tour“.
+These days, these days the wye tour is long gone and tourists mainly come to Chepstow to visit the castle and the museum.
 As well as the castle and the museum Chepstow still has a lot to offer like;

 Tintern Abbey was founded in 1131 by Walter de Clare, the Lord of Chepstow.
 It is situated on the bank of the River Wye in Monmouthshire, adjacent to the village of Tintern.